HelpMe-Pls/bookshelf-1/INSTRUCTIONS.md

 - How to know if you're testing the right thing ([at 1:10](https://epicreact.dev/modules/build-an-epic-react-app/unit-testing-solution-05) and [2:35](https://epicreact.dev/modules/build-an-epic-react-app/unit-testing-extra-credit-solution-01-01)).
 - Handle a promise's error ([line 94, 95 and 103 -> 110](https://github.com/HelpMe-Pls/bookshelf-forked/blob/8708050f3719709c56561621990a37adf7230173/src/utils/__tests__/api-client.exercise.js)).
 - Mock function call for testing with `jext.mock` and `.toHaveBeenCalledTimes()` method ([at 1:40](https://epicreact.dev/modules/build-an-epic-react-app/unit-testing-extra-credit-solution-01-01)).
+- [Automatically](https://epicreact.dev/modules/build-an-epic-react-app/unit-testing-extra-credit-solution-02) setup your server for testing if you're using `create-react-app`.

 ## Background